MP Estate Planning UK

 What happens after registration and how HMRC issues the URN or UTR letter

-After you press submit, HMRC processes the entry and posts a letter to the lead trustee.
-The letter contains either a URN — 15 letters and digits, for non‑taxable arrangements — or a UTR — ten digits, for taxable arrangements.
-Keep the reference safe; it is the key identifier for future correspondence.
+After you press submit, HMRC processes the entry and posts a letter to the lead trustee’s registered address.
+The letter contains either a URN — a 15-character alphanumeric code for non-taxable trust arrangements — or a UTR — a ten-digit code for taxable trust arrangements where HMRC expects annual Self Assessment returns.
+Processing times vary, but you should typically receive the letter within a few weeks of submission.
+Keep the reference safe; it is the key identifier for all future correspondence with HMRC, banks, solicitors and accountants.

 Keeping your URN or UTR safe for future HMRC correspondence

 Store the postal letter securely.
-Scan a copy and save it in a protected folder.
-Give your solicitor or adviser a copy so they can act without delay if you misplace the original.
+Scan a copy and save it in a password-protected folder on your computer or cloud storage.
+Give your solicitor or financial adviser a copy so they can act without delay if you misplace the original.
+If a fellow trustee needs the reference for administration purposes, share it directly rather than leaving it to memory.
+It’s good practice to store the reference alongside the trust deed itself, so all key trust documents are kept together.

-For a wider guide on setting up and managing a UK arrangement, see Unlock the benefits of a UK.
+For a wider guide on setting up and managing a UK trust arrangement, see our guide to unlocking the benefits of a UK trust.

 How the lead trustee can claim and manage a trust already registered

-Claiming a registered arrangement links the lead trustee to the existing record so they can update details and act for the trustees.
-Only the lead trustee may make this claim on the TRS, so having the right documents ready saves time and stress.
+Claiming an already-registered trust arrangement links the lead trustee to the existing TRS record so they can update details and act on behalf of all the trustees.
+This situation commonly arises when the original lead trustee has passed away, lost capacity, or retired from the role.
+Only the lead trustee may make this claim on the TRS, so having the right documents ready before you start saves time and avoids lockouts.

 Accessing the correct GOV.UK page and signing in

 Go to the “Manage your trust’s details” page on GOV.UK and choose to sign in with a Government Gateway organisation account.
-Use the gateway credentials created when the trust was first set up.
+Use the same gateway credentials that were created when the trust was first registered.
+If the original lead trustee has changed and you are now taking over, you’ll need to go through the claiming process as the new lead trustee — this is a separate process from simply signing in.

 A professional office setting featuring a lead trustee, a middle-aged Caucasian male in a sleek navy suit, sitting at a wooden desk.
 He is reviewing trust documents on a laptop, with a thoughtful expression.
 The desk is organized with a few neatly stacked files, a cup of coffee, and a small potted plant.
 In the background, a window reveals a city skyline, with bright, natural daylight streaming in, creating a warm and inviting atmosphere.
 Soft shadows hint at the midday sun.
 The camera angle is slightly above eye level, focusing on the trustee at work.
 The overall mood is focused and industrious, symbolizing responsibility and clarity in managing trust affairs.
 No text or additional elements are present.